Last updated: May 29, 2026

 Meals and nutrition

 Florida nutrition programs can include group meals at senior centers, churches, housing sites, and other local places.
-The Department of Elder Affairs says about 300 congregate sites serve meals in Florida, and meal programs are for Floridians age 60 and older and their spouses.
-Home-delivered meals, often called Meals on Wheels, are usually for older adults who are homebound, frail, or isolated.
-Ask your AAA about nutrition sites while you also check our Senior meal delivery guide for Florida backup food steps.
+The Department of Elder Affairs says about 300 congregate sites serve meals in Florida.
+Meal programs are for Floridians age 60 and older and their spouses.
+Home-delivered meals are usually for older adults who are homebound, frail, or isolated.
+Ask your AAA about nutrition sites and screening.

 Who may qualify: Meal sites often serve adults age 60 or older and spouses.
 Home-delivered meals usually need a screening that looks at your health, whether you can shop or cook, and whether you are alone.

-Where to apply: Call the Elder Helpline or your local AAA.
+Where to start: Call the Elder Helpline or your local AAA.
 If food is running out today, call 2-1-1 too.
+For food money, the Florida SNAP guide explains the food stamp path for older adults.

 Reality check: A meal program is not the same as grocery delivery.
-Some areas have waiting lists, and some ask for a small donation.
+Some areas have waiting lists, and some ask for a donation.
 No one should tell you that you must pay a set fee for an Older Americans Act meal.
+If you need store delivery options, use the Florida grocery guide as a backup.

 Community Care for the Elderly

-Where to apply: Call your local AAA and ask for intake screening for home and community care.
+Where to start: Call your local AAA and ask for intake screening for home and community care.

 Reality check: CCE is not an open-ended private caregiver program.
 Funding and service slots can be limited.
-You may get some help while still needing family, friends, Medicaid, veterans benefits, or paid care.
+You may still need family help, Medicaid, veterans benefits, or paid care.

 Home Care for the Elderly

 Home Care for the Elderly, or HCE, helps support care for Floridians age 60 or older who live in a family-type home.
-The state says HCE provides a basic subsidy of $160 per month for program participants, and some people may receive special subsidies for items such as incontinence supplies, ramps, medical supplies, home health aide help, or other support.
+The state says HCE provides a basic subsidy of $160 per month for program participants.
+Some people may also receive special subsidies for items such as incontinence supplies, ramps, medical supplies, home health aide help, or other support.
 Ask about the HCE program if a family caregiver is keeping an older adult out of a nursing home.

-Who may qualify: The older adult must meet age, income, asset, risk, and caregiver rules.
+Who may qualify: The older adult must meet age, income, asset, nursing home risk, and caregiver rules.
 The caregiver must live with the older adult and be able to provide or arrange care.

-Where to apply: Call your local AAA.
+Where to start: Call your local AAA.
 Ask if HCE is open in your county and what the waitlist looks like.

 Reality check: The basic subsidy is small.
-It may help with support costs, but it will not replace full-time wages for a family caregiver.
-For more caregiver payment paths, use our Florida caregiver pay guide.
+It can help with support costs, but it will not replace full-time wages for a caregiver.
+Use the Florida caregiver guide before asking about family caregiver payment.

 Medicaid long-term care and CARES

 Florida’s Statewide Medicaid Managed Care Long-Term Care program, often called SMMC LTC, can cover long-term care services at home, in assisted living, or in a nursing facility when rules are met.
-The state says care plans must cover services such as adult day care, assisted living facility services, case management, home accessibility changes, home-delivered meals, nursing facility care, personal care, respite, transportation, and more when medically needed.
+The state says care plans may cover adult day care, assisted living facility services, case management, home accessibility changes, home-delivered meals, nursing facility care, personal care, respite, transportation, and more when medically needed.
 Start with SMMC LTC if the person may need nursing-home-level care.

 Who may qualify: People age 65 or older who are eligible for Medicaid, or adults age 18 or older who qualify for Medicaid because of disability, may qualify if CARES finds nursing-home-level care is needed.

 Reality check: Do not assume approval is fast.
-There can be screening, a waitlist, a CARES review, plan choice, and DCF financial checks.
-If care is urgent, ask the AAA what crisis steps exist in your county.
+There can be screening, a waitlist, a CARES review, plan choice, and money checks.
+If the person has a disability, the Florida disability guide can help you list related contacts.

 Medicare counseling through SHINE

 SHINE stands for Serving Health Insurance Needs of Elders.
-Florida says SHINE is free, unbiased, and confidential Medicare counseling offered by the Department of Elder Affairs and local Area Agencies on Aging.
-Ask for SHINE counseling if you need help with Medicare Advantage, Part D, Medigap, Medicare Savings Programs, Extra Help, billing issues, or a plan change.
+Florida says SHINE counseling is free, unbiased, and confidential.
+It can help Medicare beneficiaries, families, and caregivers with Medicare Advantage, Part D, Medigap, Medicare Savings Programs, Extra Help, billing issues, and plan changes.

 Who may qualify: Medicare beneficiaries, caregivers, and families can ask for help.
 You do not have to buy anything.

-Where to apply: Call the Elder Helpline and ask for a SHINE appointment.
+Where to start: Call the Elder Helpline and ask for a SHINE appointment.

 Reality check: SHINE counselors help you compare options, but they do not sell plans.
 If someone pushes you to sign up quickly, slow down and ask SHINE to review it first.
-Our Medicare Savings guide can help with Florida savings programs.
+The Florida Medicare guide explains savings programs that may help with premiums and drug costs.

 Energy emergencies through EHEAP

 The Emergency Home Energy Assistance for the Elderly Program, or EHEAP, helps low-income households with at least one person age 60 or older when there is a home energy emergency.
 Florida says an emergency can include a delinquent bill, lack of fuel or wood, or a shutoff notice.
-Ask your AAA about the EHEAP program if heat, cooling, electricity, gas, propane, fuel oil, kerosene, or wood is at risk.
+Payments go to the energy vendor or by two-party check for electricity, natural gas, propane, fuel oil, kerosene, or wood.
+Ask about EHEAP help if home energy is at risk.

-Where to apply: Call the Elder Helpline or your local EHEAP provider through the AAA.
+Where to start: Call the Elder Helpline or your local EHEAP provider through the AAA.

 Reality check: EHEAP is not a monthly utility payment program.
-It is for crisis help, and funds can run out.
+It is crisis help, and funds can run out.
+The utility bill guide can help you list backup calls.

 The Florida Senior Legal Helpline provides free civil legal advice and brief service by phone for eligible Florida residents age 60 or older.
-It can help with issues such as housing, consumer problems, advance directives, Medicaid, Medicare, Social Security, SSI, elder abuse, and relative caregiver matters.
-Call 1-888-895-7873 or review the Senior Legal Helpline page before you call.
+Call 1-888-895-7873 or review the Senior Legal Helpline before you call.

-Transportation help is very local in Florida.
+Transportation help is very local.
 Your AAA may know about medical rides, county paratransit, volunteer rides, senior center vans, or Medicaid plan rides for covered services.
 You can also search Find a Ride for transportation providers by area.
+The transportation help guide gives more ride questions to ask.

 Florida senior stats that matter

 Census QuickFacts lists Florida’s July 1, 2025 population estimate at 23,462,518 and says 21.8% of residents are age 65 or older.
 It also lists 28.7% of Florida residents as Hispanic or Latino and 30.6% of people age 5 and older as speaking a language other than English at home.
-These facts matter because phone access, language help, transportation, and local waitlists can shape the help a senior gets.
-See Census QuickFacts for the current table.
+These facts matter because language help, phone access, rides, and local waitlists can shape the help a senior gets.
+Check the Census QuickFacts table when exact figures matter.

 How to start without wasting time

-- Write down the main problem: meals, rides, caregiver break, Medicaid, utility shutoff, legal problem, or storm planning.
+- Write down the main problem: meals, rides, caregiver break, Medicaid, utility shutoff, legal problem, senior center, or storm planning.

 - Call the Elder Helpline: Say your county first so the worker can route you.